 - Liquid detergent out-performs powder detergent when it comes to grease and oil stains, in particular.
 The liquid is able to move through the fabric to help release the stain in ways that powder can not.

-Powder detergents had the advantage of eco-friendly packaging.
+Laundry Pods have advantage over Liquid Detergent because of its eco-friendly packaging.
 Although at AspenClean, our liquid detergent packaging is made from 100% recycled plastic and does not use any virgin plastic, we came up with a more eco-friendly laundry detergent option.
 Our new zero plastic HE Laundry Detergent Pods are best for the environment and your he washer.

 WHAT SHOULD YOU DO IF YOU PUT TOO MUCH DETERGENT IN THE WASHER?

-Thankfully, you can remedy the situation with white vinegar which will eliminate the residue from your laundry and your machine.
+Thankfully, you can remedy the situation with either oxygen bleach or white vinegar which will eliminate the residue from your laundry and your machine.
 No need to worry about your laundry smelling like vinegar; the amount we suggest you use is small enough to prevent that.